tomastoews/askingdev/README.md

 ```

 ### Run askingdev locally
 1. Make sure you are inside the root directory of the project.
-The run:
+Then run:
 ```bash
 docker-compose up --build
 ```